 All About Closed Cell Spray Foam Insulation

-Importance of Knowing the Difference Between Open Cell and Closed Cell Spray Foam Insulation
+Importance of Knowing the Difference Between Open Cell vs Closed Cell Spray Foam Insulation

-It is important to be aware of the difference between open celled and closed celled spray foam insulation.
+It is important to be aware of the difference between open cell vs closed celled spray foam insulation cost uk.
 Now lets get to it.
 If an installer was to install the incorrect cell type foam it could cause the insulation to work ineffectively.
 Worst case scenario installing the incorrect foam insulation can cause timbers to rot and air leakage.
 Hence, consult a professional installers before installation.

 Whereas, Icynene closed cell is more suitable for projects that have a metal frame structure, such as: a crate: a boat; and other similar constructions.
 This is a result of Icynene closed cell having a rigid and dense structure, due to the foam minimising the air that is encased in its bubbles.
 This is ideal for preventing air and water leakage, however not so much for timbers.
 Hence, closed cell spray foam predominately being used on metal framed structures rather than homes.